networktocode/jdiff/README.md

 from jdiff import CheckType
 ```

-Get (or fabricate) some data (this data may also be loaded from a file or from a string, more examples later in the doc).
+Get (or fabricate) some data (this data may also be loaded from a file or from a string, more examples later).

 ```python
 a = {"foo": "bar"}
 b = {"foo": "barbar"}
 ```

-Use the CheckType class, use the create method to create an instance of the type of check you will perform.
+Using the CheckType class, call the create method to create an instance of the type of check you will perform.

 ```python
 match = CheckType.create("exact_match")